Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Data records from a Table will be added as the Collection Object Items and Description field values go into the Collection Object as Key Parameter.
+Data records from a table will be added as items in a Collection object, with the Description field values used as the Key parameter for each item.

 The Table image is given below: